Civil Rights/Affirmative Action

 NJDOT makes every attempt to consider the needs of low income and minority groups when beginning a planning process for a transportation project,

 so that adverse environmental effects (pdf 184k) do not occur.

 Designated Title VI Nondiscrimination Liaisons are the NJDOT division and regional operational areas’ contacts for activities and programs that impact the general

 public for their respective division/region.
-Liaisons work closely with the NJDOT Title VI Nondiscrimination Specialist on specific
+Liaisons work closely with the NJDOT Title VI Nondiscrimination Coordinator on specific

 NJDOT also monitors access, benefits, participation, treatment, services, contracting opportunities, training opportunities, investigation of

 complaints, allocation of funds, prioritization of projects and planning, project development, design, Right of Way acquisitions, construction and